 There are distinct time limits associated with federal and state claims.
 Determining where to file your claim is a complicated one, and it is important to speak with an Ohio gender discrimination attorney as soon as possible to ensure that you file your claim in a timely manner.

 Did an employer refuse to hire you because you are a woman?
 Do you suspect that your current employer treated you differently because or are female or because you identify as a woman?
 You may be able to file a gender discrimination claim.
-An aggressive Columbus gender discrimination lawyer can speak with you today about your case.
-Contact Marshall & Forman, LLC to learn more about the services we provide and about our commitment to the Columbus community.
+An experienced Columbus gender discrimination lawyer can speak with you today about your case.
+Contact Marshall Forman & Schlein LLC to learn more about the services we provide and about our commitment to the Columbus community.

 When I first contacted Helen Robinson, I felt hopeless and beaten down by my situation.
 With few resources, I was still desperate to right the wrong that was done to me.
 From our very first consultation, Helen was empathetic, knowledgeable, and transparent.
 She placed the power back into my hands.…